Home Hardening Assistance Program

 Replace wood fencing with non-combustible materials, prioritizing the first 5 feet closest to the home.
 Using non-combustible fencing or gates where they attach to the structure reduces the risk of a burning fence igniting the home’s exterior.
 Non-combustible fencing materials are often available in eight-foot sections, and using the full length is recommended for optimal protection.

-(See video below for examples.)
+(See video below for examples)

 Installing Ember-Resistant Vents: